All Products

 [self.listPlayer->SetMultiBitratesMode(preLoadMode)];

-// (Optional) Select startup bitrate.
+// (Optional) Select the startup bitrate.

 [self.listPlayer setDefaultBandWidth:defaultBandWidth];